Data Structures¶

 O(n) |

 Use vector by default.
-Only reach for something else if your usage pattern genuinely conflicts with what vector is good at.
+Only reach for something else if your usage pattern genuinely conflicts with what vector is good at — a lot of inserting at the front, say, or a need for guaranteed O(1) middle removal.

 std::array<T, N>: fixed-size array¶